jackyicu/jackyicu.github.io/_posts/2019-08-08-Anotate-Pictures.markdown

 ![inapropriate annotations](https://jackyc2016.files.wordpress.com/2018/08/1533712401189.jpg)

 It will not work under below situations:
-1. annotations contains a large block of texts.
+1. Annotations contain a large block of texts.
 2. Revisions to the annotations
 3. Translations for the annotations from one language to another one